orsenthil/senthil.learntosolveit.com-deploy/posts/2007/01/27/no-citations-from-wikipedia.md

 .. title: No Citations from wikipedia
 .. slug: no-citations-from-wikipedia
 .. date: 2007-01-27 06:03:00
-.. tags:
+.. tags: education, research, wikipedia, academia
-.. category: General
+.. category: Education
-.. description:
-.. categories: General
-.. wp-status: publish
+.. description: Discussion about Middlebury College's decision to ban Wikipedia as a citation source in student research papers.

 The history department of Middlebury College has taken measures to [stop citations from Wikipedia](http://www.insidehighered.com/news/2007/01/26/wiki)